pulibrary/njmaps_exhibit_archive/background/coastal_charts.md

 {% include figure-right.html %}
 _The earliest printed map/chart of the territory that became New Jersey_.
 A member of a well-respected Dutch family of map engravers/printers/publishers, Goos worked in Amsterdam during the golden age of Dutch cartography.
 According to English cartobibliographer Philip Burden, this is the rarest of Goos's atlas's charts.
 Larger than the others, it was probably issued separately and only included in the atlas by request; most copies of the atlas do not contain it.
 The rhumb lines and depth soundings convey its navigational purpose.

-Stretching from Cape Henlopen, Delaware, to Rockaway, Long Island (_streckende van Cabo Hinloopen tot Rechkewach_), the map presents many place names that are familiar today. _Cape Maey_ (Cape May), _Groote Ayer Haven_ (Great Egg Harbor), _Barnegat_ (Barnegat), _Sant punt_ (Sandy Hook)—along the Atlantic coastline—remain virtually the same.
+Stretching from Cape Henlopen, Delaware, to Rockaway, Long Island (_streckende van Cabo Hinloopen tot Rechkewach_), the map presents many place names that are familiar today. _Cape Maey_ (Cape May), _Groote Eyer Haven_ (Great Egg Harbor), _Barnegat_ (Barnegat), _Sant punt_ (Sandy Hook)—along the Atlantic coastline—remain virtually the same.
 Still recognizable ones among those shown on the western side of today's Raritan Bay and the Hudson River include _Raritans Kill_ (Raritan River), _Navesincx_ (Navesink), _Staten Eylant_ (Staten Island), _Constaepels hoeck_ (Constable Hook), _Paulus hoeck_ (Paulus Hook), and _Hooboocken_ (Hoboken).
 Several of these names are associated with Dutch captain Cornelius Jacobsen Mey, who voyaged along the Jersey coast in 1620–1621; in 1624, he brought the first Dutch settlers over to New Amsterdam and was appointed as the first director of the fledgling colony of New Netherland.

 The various forts along what is now the Delaware River reflect the leapfrogging attempts, from the 1630s to the 1650s, by Swedish (_'t Fort Christina_, _'t Fort Elsenburgh_, _Gottenburgh_) and Dutch ('_t Fort Nassau_ and _'t Fort Kasimiris_) colonists to assert claims to the new country.
 Though the Dutch Republic regained Manhattan in 1673, all of the area was permanently ceded to England the next year in the Treaty of Westminster.